-Floris Velema is a philosophy teacher at Wolfert Bilingual School in Rotterdam, The Netherlands.
-He is the president of the Dutch Philosophy Olympiad, deputy secretary general of the Association Internationale des Professeurs de Philosophie (AIPPh), and a Baccalaureate examiner for philosophy at European Schools.
-He is also the founding editor of the ethics community platform.
-If you have any questions or remarks, please contact Floris at the address below.
+Floris Velema is a teaching methodologist for philosophy at ICLON, Leiden University Graduate School of Teaching.
+He chairs the board of the Dutch Philosophy Olympiad and is a board member of the Association Internationale des Professeurs de Philosophie (AIPPh).
+He is also the founding editor of ethics.community.
+If you have any questions or remarks about this platform, please contact Floris at the address below.

 Barbora Baďurová has been working at the Department of Ethical and Civic Education at Matej Bel University in Banská Bystrica since 2012, currently at the position of lecturer and deputy head of department.
 Her publications and research activities are focused on environmental ethics and ethical education.
 She had a chance to undertake several study, research or lecture stays abroad, especially in Finland, Poland, Portugal, Ireland and Austria.
 She is or was involved in several research projects of the department oriented on ethics: KEGA (deputy of project leader), VEGA, APVV, Visegrad fund (project leader), and Erasmus+.
 Her teaching focuses especially on ethics, practical ethics, history of ethical theories, and environmental ethics.